Migrate to v2 configuration files

 The migration from v1 to v2 configuration files encompasses a lot of changes under the hood of the Buf CLI (see our blog post for the "Why?"), but the migration itself is straightforward and simple in most cases, and we've provided a tool that does almost all of the work for you.
 This page describes the changes and shows you how to migrate your configuration to v2.

-Your v1 configuration files will still work.
+Your v1 configuration files still work.
 Buf is enterprise-grade software, and we want you to be minimally impacted, so you can upgrade at your leisure.
-However, upgrading is very simple and we recommend it.
+However, upgrading is simple and we recommend it.

 Note